etlweather/understanding-networking/chapter-routing.md

 ## Determining if an IP address is part of the network
-Now that we have basic Boolean algebra covered, we can see how the computer determines whether the destiation of a packet is on the name network or not.
+Now that we have basic Boolean algebra covered, we can see how the computer determines whether the destiation of a packet is on the same network or not.

 The two datums available are IP address and netmask - this is entered into the computer by the person configuring it.
 Let's use `192.168.1.5` as IP address